-- Debt instruments - The debt instruments (corporate bonds) are measured in a two-step process.
+The debt instruments (corporate bonds) are measured in a two-step process.
 First, they are measured at amortized cost using the effective interest method.
 Subsequently, this value is adjusted to fair value.
 Note 33 provides information on the determination of fair value.
 Debt instruments are exposed to credit risk.
 To account for this, an expected credit loss is calculated.
 Unlike for assets measured at amortized cost, this is equity-neutral.
-Detailed information on expected credit losses and their calculation is disclosed in point 2.6.1.4 "Impairments".
-Further information can be found in the comments on risk management in Chapter 3 "Credit risks".
+Detailed information on expected credit losses and their calculation is disclosed in point 2.6.1.4 Impairments.
+Further information can be found in the comments on risk management in chapter 3 Credit risk.
 Interest or negative interest is recognized on an accrual basis and reported in net interest income.
 The basis of calculation is the value calculated using the effective interest method before adjustment to fair value.
-If the debt instrument matures or is sold before maturity, the unrealized gains or losses accumulated in other comprehensive income are recycled to income from financial investments. - Equity instruments Equity instruments are measured at fair value.
-Value changes and the corresponding gains / losses are recognised in other comprehensive income.
-Note 33 contains information about the calculation of fair value.
-In the case of the disposal of the equity instruments, the unrealised gains reported in the consolidated statement of comprehensive income are not reclassified in the income statement.
-These are reclassified in retained earnings without affecting the income statement.
-Dividend earnings are recognised in the income statement under income from financial investments.
+If the debt instrument matures or is sold before maturity, the unrealized gains or losses accumulated in other comprehensive income are recycled through the income statement and recognised in net income from financial investments.